holusojivhictor/car_control_app/README.md

 # gigi_control_app

-UI design of a car control app using Flutter.
+Animated UI design of a car control app using Flutter.

 ## Getting Started